• Skip to content

 Keep in mind that these programs are seen as positive by customers, but they are not enough to keep customers who are not satisfied with the product or service.

-Take the time to understand who your customers are, what the customer wants, and create systems and processes to meet those expectations.
+Take the time to understand who your customers are, and what the customer wants, and create systems and processes to meet those expectations.

 This practice is the foundation for successful organizations.